 - Supports star ratings, emojis, thumbs up and down, and NPS

-- Customisable feedback button
+- Customizable feedback button

-- Native integrations with Slack, Jira, Trello and many more
+- Native integrations with Slack, Jira, Trello, and many more

 Learn more about Saber Feedback